Students Gain Global Perspective Through Medicine in Mexico

 Without exception, this group of Carroll students proved to be an inspirational and exceptional cohort of young adults.
 The future of healthcare and service is in excellent hands.
 The team looks forward to many more years of providing this transformative experience and continuing to serve the students, faculty, and staff of the Santa Maria mission community.

-~ As shared by David Lechner, M.D
+~ Excerpted from overview provided by David Lechner, M.D